Stanislavius/Sentiment-Analysis-Naive-Bayes-and-Telebot/README.md

     ![image](https://github.com/Stanislavius/Sentiment-Analysis-Naive-Bayes-and-Telebot/assets/56927835/62ff7318-39ca-4cce-96d4-c3d701df6342)
 8. Run SA_bot.py
-9. Open chat with your bot, type /classity and write your message to classify it's sentiment or send a text document where each line is a message.

 # How to use?
-/classify example:
+ Open chat with your bot. type /classity and write your message to classify it's sentiment.
+1. Type /classity and write your message to classify it's sentiment:

 ![image](https://github.com/Stanislavius/Sentiment-Analysis-Naive-Bayes-and-telebot-/assets/56927835/62b91d4b-937c-4e65-a0cb-57874df85d91)

-Send document example:
+2. Or send a text document in txt format where each line is a message.

 ![image](https://github.com/Stanislavius/Sentiment-Analysis-Naive-Bayes-and-Telebot/assets/56927835/93a6c649-b9de-4aec-a5cc-d157f2de9518)